qidanrui/MassGen/README.md

 ### Key Future Enhancements:

--   **Advanced Agent Collaboration:** Implementing more sophisticated communication and consensus-building protocols to improve agent synergy.
+-   **Advanced Agent Collaboration:** Exploring more communication and consensus-building protocols to improve agent synergy.
 -   **Expanded Model & Tool Integration:** Adding support for more models, including Claude, and integrating a wider range of tools like MCP Servers.
 -   **Improved Performance & Scalability:** Optimizing the streaming and logging mechanisms for better performance and resource management.
 -   **Enhanced Developer Experience:** Introducing a more modular agent design and a comprehensive benchmarking framework for easier extension and evaluation.